oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q22: LSASS Memory Dump Process

-**Question:** LSASS holds credentials for every logged-in user.
-The attacker dumped its memory to disk.
-The dumping tool used direct syscalls to bypass API monitoring.
-You will NOT find ProcessAccess events (EventCode 10) for LSASS.
-What process created the dump file?

-**Answer:** `update.exe`
+I investigated credential access techniques and identified that the attacker dumped LSASS memory using a process that bypassed standard API monitoring.
+The process responsible was update.exe.

 **Query Used:**
 ```kusto